reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 Development teams, nowadays, can deliver quick value to consumers with far less risk with the help of *feature flag-driven development*.
 However, it also makes testing more complicated in the long run.
 So in this article, we'll talk about some of the difficulties that testing presents in the age of feature flags and offer some suggestions on how to overcome them.

-We will outline five different sorts of tests that could be included in our testing plan in order to help structure the discussion:
+To help structure the discussion, we will outline five different sorts of tests that could be included in our testing plan:

 - **Unit Tests:** Testing separate functions with *unit* tests.
 - **Integration Tests:** Verifying how different modules work together.
 - **End-to-End Tests:** *End-to-end* tests, also known as *functional* tests, examine how a real user might navigate our website.
-- **Quality Assurance (QA) Testing:** Testing procedure that ensures functionality satisfies requirement is termed as *quality assurance (QA)* testing.
+- **Quality Assurance (QA) Testing:** A testing procedure that ensures functionality satisfies the requirement is termed *quality assurance (QA)* testing.
 - **User Acceptance Testing (UAT):** Testing procedure to get stakeholders' approval that the functionality satisfies specifications.

 The first three test types defined above are often executed automatically when using the *Continuous Integration (CI)* technique.
-QA testing, which can involve both manual and automated tests, may occasionally be performed by a specialised QA team.
+QA testing, which can involve both manual and automated tests, may occasionally be performed by a specialized QA team.
 While the first four test types help determine whether anything was built correctly, UAT helps to determine if the product is acceptable and fit for the purpose.

 {{% github "https://github.com/thombergs/code-examples/tree/master/nodejs/react-cypress-launchdarkly-feature-flag-test" %}}

 ## Different Options for Automation Tests

 As we've seen, using feature flags while performing traditional automated integration testing may be very difficult.
-We really shouldn't advocate attempting to manage every scenario that could arise.
+We really shouldn't attempt to manage every scenario that could arise.
 Instead, the following are a few suggestions that we can try:

-* Constantly write unit tests for code coverage.
+- Constantly write unit tests for code coverage.
-* Tests scenarios that can occur due to any unknown disaster.
+- Tests scenarios that can occur due to any unknown disaster.
-* Always check the state of production at any point in time.
+- Always check the state of production at any point in time.
-* Test different user personas and their features.
+- Test different user personas and their features.
-* Sometimes we can test various combinations.
+- Sometimes we can test various combinations.

 We can use different [LaunchDarkly SDKs](https://launchdarkly.com/features/sdk/) to achieve all of this functionality with a lot of ease.
 Performing integration tests against the current production state will always provide us some assurance that everything will largely still work once we deploy our application into production.
 To do this, we can direct the SDK to our production environment when it starts up.
 Alternatively, we can also use our API to simulate the requests by downloading the current production state.